 E-vites are a great way to have the visual fun of a well-designed invitation while going green and saving you time and money.
 Some allow you to upload your own photo.
 The sites I checked will track the responses for your evite.
 As long as everyone on your guest list has an email, this is often the most frugal and fun route.
 The only drawback is that guests will need to write a reminder on their own calendar since they won’t have your invitation in hand.

-With the prevalance of wordprocessing programs and image-editing software, it’s easy to make your own invitations in the comfort of your home.
+It’s easy to make your own invitations in the comfort of your home.
 If you’re doing invites for a large group, it may be easier on your wallet and your home printer, if you have the invitation copied at a local copy center.
 Black and white copies run about $.08 to $.10 per copy.

 If you’re not feeling creative, office supply stores sell preprinted themed paper which you can run through your home printer.
 Usually these papers come with matching envelopes.